AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-02.md

 This attribute provides a few options to setup the route for each endpoint, such as declaring the HTTP method (GET,POST) and the URL path, e.g. ` [<EndPoint "POST /private/form">] `

-But for this tutorial, we are going to use a more advantage configuration, by customizing the `Router<'T>` mapping.
+But for this tutorial, we are going to use a more advantageous configuration, by customizing the `Router<'T>` mapping.

 The next code lists this customized router.
 Add it to the end of the ***Routes.fs*** file: